apache/lucene-jira-archive/migration/instructions-for-infra-team.md

 # move to the tool's directory
 ~ $ cd lucene-jira-archive/migration/

-# download and unarchive the GitHub importable data (we will upload the tgz)
+# wait for us to upload this tgz, then download and unarchive the GitHub importable data
 migration $ wget https://home.apache.org/~tomoko/github-import-data.tgz
 migration $ tar xzf github-import-data.tgz